The Central Park Conservancy raises 75% of the Park's annual budget and is responsible for the work essential to keeping Central Park beautiful.

-Central Park Conservancy, a private, not-for-profit organization, was formed in 1980 by a group of concerned citizens determined to improve Central Park.
+The Central Park Conservancy, a private, nonprofit organization, was formed in 1980 by a group of concerned citizens determined to improve Central Park.
 Today, we manage Central Park under a contract with the City of New York.
 Over its 160-year history, the Park has experienced several cycles of restoration and decline.
-The era of decline in the 1960s and 1970s led to Central Park Conservancy's formation.
-Central Park Conservancy is uniquely qualified to prevent future declines and ensure the Park's care for current and future generations.
+The era of decline in the 1960s and 1970s led to the Central Park Conservancy's formation.
+The Central Park Conservancy is uniquely qualified to prevent future declines and ensure the Park's care for current and future generations.

-With 40 million visits each year to its 843 acres, Central Park is the most frequently visited urban park in the United States.
+With 42 million visits each year to its 843 acres, Central Park is the most frequently visited urban park in the United States.
 To manage the Park, Conservancy crews aerate and seed lawns; rake leaves; prune and fertilize trees; plant shrubs and flowers; maintain ballfields and playgrounds; remove graffiti; conserve monuments, bridges, and buildings; and care for water bodies and woodlands, by controlling erosion, maintaining the drainage system, and protecting over 150 acres of lakes and streams from pollution, siltation, and algae.

-The mission of Central Park Conservancy is to restore, manage, and enhance Central Park in partnership with the public.
+The mission of the Central Park Conservancy is to restore, manage, and enhance Central Park in partnership with the public.

-Central Park Conservancy aspires to build a great organization that sets the standard for and spreads the principles of world-class park management – emphasizing environmental excellence – to improve the quality of open space for the enjoyment of all.
+The Central Park Conservancy aspires to build a great organization that sets the standard for and spreads the principles of world-class park management – emphasizing environmental excellence – to improve the quality of open space for the enjoyment of all.

-Central Park Conservancy is committed to sustaining this operating model to provide a legacy for future generations of park users.
+The Central Park Conservancy is committed to sustaining this operating model to provide a legacy for future generations of park users.

 Central Park is a masterpiece of landscape architecture created to provide a scenic retreat from urban life for the enjoyment of all and, in so doing, helps establish New York's place among the great cities of the world.
 As the organization entrusted with the responsibility of caring for New York's most important public space, our work is founded on the belief that citizen leadership and private philanthropy are key to ensuring that the Park and its essential purpose endure.

-Central Park Conservancy provides for Central Park's day-to-day care, as well as certain maintenance work in other New York City parks outside Central Park.
+The Central Park Conservancy provides for Central Park's day-to-day care, as well as certain maintenance work in other New York City parks outside Central Park.
 Specifically the Conservancy is responsible for landscape and lawn maintenance, tree care, horticultural work, cleaning and repairing playgrounds and comfort stations, repairing benches, graffiti removal, clearing walkways, and maintaining and repairing monuments and select Park structures.
 In addition, the 2013 agreement defined the Conservancy's role in supporting and training City employees working in other parks throughout the five boroughs in best practices relating to horticulture care and operations management.

-In connection with the City's partnership with Central Park Conservancy, the City retains overall control and policy responsibility for Central Park.
-The Parks Commissioner and officials of the City of New York/Parks & Recreation are involved in all Park planning, and must approve all capital improvements Central Park Conservancy seeks to undertake.
+In connection with the City's partnership with the Central Park Conservancy, the City retains overall control and policy responsibility for Central Park.
+The Parks Commissioner and officials of the City of New York/Parks & Recreation are involved in all aspects of Park planning, and must approve all capital improvements the Central Park Conservancy seeks to undertake.
 In addition, administrative rulemaking, law enforcement, and concessions operations in Central Park are under the exclusive domain of the City.